|Dengue Fever (DF)|

 Figure 2: Typical dengue fever symptoms, patients with dengue fever rash

-Dengue virus infections are sometimes confused with chikungunya viral infection, because both diseases can present with high temperatures and myalgias (muscle pain) in people living in or returning from tropical areas (see table 1).
+Dengue virus infections are sometimes confused with chikungunya viral infection, because both diseases can present with high temperatures and myalgias (muscle pain) in people living in or returning from tropical areas (see figure 2, and also diagnosis of Dengue and Chikungunya).
 Although these diseases share similar clinical features, prominent and prolonged joint pains are more consistent with chikungunya, whereas haemorrhage is more common in cases of dengue virus infection.

 In moderate DHF cases, all signs and symptoms abate after the fever subsides.
 In severe cases, the patient's condition may suddenly deteriorate after a few days of fever; the temperature drops, followed by signs of circulatory failure, and the patient may rapidly go into a critical state of shock.
 The Dengue Shock Syndrome (DSS) is characterized by bleeding that may appear as tiny spots of blood on the skin (petechiae) and larger patches of blood under the skin (ecchymoses).
 Minor injuries may cause bleeding (see figure 4).
 Shock may cause death within 12 to 24 hours.
 Patients can recover following appropriate medical treatment.